You are now in the main content area

-LARC is a novel technology using nano beads to discover cell surface receptors, coreceptors, and their associated complexes, which are the most important therapeutic
+LARC is a novel technology using micro beads to discover cell surface receptors, coreceptors, and their associated complexes, which are the most important therapeutic targets.

 Drugs, mutants and siRNA are used to confirm and validate the significance of the identified targets.